Pressio/pressio/docs/source/index.rst

 pressio C++ library
 ===================

-.. admonition:: :medium:`Advancing reduced order models (ROMs) for dynamical systems in science and engineering`
+.. admonition:: :medium:`Advancing reduced order models for dynamical systems in science and engineering`
     :class: note

     This is the documentation of the `C++ library <https://github.com/Pressio/pressio>`__, one element of the `Pressio ecosystem <https://pressio.github.io/>`_.

-.. :summarylineindexpage:`Advancing reduced order models (ROMs) for dynamical systems in science and engineering.`
+This work was started with a focus on projection-based reduced-order models (ROMs), which is a strongly multidisciplinary topic.
+Working towards a production-level ROM capability inevitably means touching multiple fields, ranging from, e.g., linear algebra, nonlinear solvers and optimization, to time integration, distributed computing and HPC.
+The complexity level is further amplified if the goal is to develop a *generic* library.
+**Modularity, abstractions and well-defined APIs** thus become fundamental design principles needed to properly build such a project from the ground up.

+This has been part of our effort from the beginning, and has lead to the following "stacked" design of pressio: each component (level) handles a specific capability and depends, via well-defined public APIs, on the ones below it.
+This approach has several benefits, but the main one is that each component becomes usable on its own, and, as a whole, the stack constitutes the foundation of the top-level ``pressio/rom`` component.
+The API documentation mirros this structure.

 ..
-This is the documentation of the `C++ library <https://github.com/Pressio/pressio>`__, one component of the `Pressio ecosystem <https://pressio.github.io/>`_.

   The following table represents the *software stack* of the functionalities in pressio: each component (level) in the stack depends on all the ones below it.
-This structure is mirrored in the API documentation (see the left sidebar).

 .. list-table::
    :widths: 10 48 42